Find Affordable College Courses

 Women make up 86% of the education majors at the school.

-With a ranking of #6, Southwest Minnesota State University did quite well on this year’s most popular schools for general education students working on their master’s degree.
+Southwest Minnesota State University did quite well in this year’s ranking of the most popular places for general education students to get a master’s degree.
+It came in at #6 on the list.
 Southwest Minnesota State University is a medium-sized public school located in the town of Marshall.

 About 84% of the students majoring in education at the school are women while 16% are male.